iKimiya28/Pipe-Network/README.md

 ## 6. Additional Notes

-- **Discord Role**: After successfully setting up your node, ensure you claim the **Operator** role on Discord.
+- **Discord Role**: After successfully setting up your node, ensure you claim the **Operator** role on [Discord](https://discord.gg/eg9PNeDAuE).
-- For troubleshooting or additional setup guidance, refer to the official [Sonaric Documentation](https://get.sonaric.xyz).
+- For troubleshooting or additional setup guidance, refer to the official Guide at https://docs.sonaric.xyz/installation/vps.html#installing-on-vps